-- 5.10.1 Where homeless applicants in Emergency Band, who are owed a main homelessness duty by Breckland Council (under s.193(2) of the Housing Act 1996 (as amended)), have not been offered a tenancy through the bidding process at the point at which the Council has accepted the main homelessness duty, the Council reserves the right to make a direct let of a property, either in the social or private rented sector, under the Council's policy on discharging homelessness duties.
-However, Breckland Council will normally only do a direct let through the scheme as detailed in 5.10, where the applicant has not bid on suitable properties within a 56 day period. - 5.10.2 The main homelessness duty will come to an end, and a homeless applicant loses their priority under this section, when any of the circumstances within s.193(6) or (7) of the Housing Act 1996 Act (as amended) are met.
-This will include an applicant: - a) Accepting an offer of accommodation made through the Housing Allocations scheme; or - b) Accepting an offer made through the direct let process within the policy (see s.5.10 above); or - c) Accepting a suitable offer of accommodation in the private rented sector in line with section 193 of the Housing Act 1996 (as amended) and the Homelessness (Suitability of Accommodation) (England) Order 2012; or - d) Having been informed of the possible consequences of refusal and the right to request a review of the suitability of the accommodation, refuses a reasonable offer of suitable accommodation made through the direct let process. - S. 193(6) of the Housing Act 1996 Act (as amended) gives the full circumstances under which the main homelessness duty comes to an end. - 5.10.3 Where a homeless applicant is to be allocated a property through the direct let process or an offer through the bidding process Breckland Council has responsibility for determining the suitability of any allocation.
-They will do this by assessing the household's particular needs and circumstances within the context of the general housing conditions in the area. - 5.10.4 Where a homeless applicant is offered suitable accommodation through a direct let or through the bidding process, but does not feel that this offer is suitable; they have the right to request a review of the decision that the offer is suitable.
-For details of the review process (see Chapter 6). - 5.10.5 As the property does not have to remain available during the review of the suitability and reasonableness of a direct let, homeless applicants are advised to accept and move in to the accommodation pending the decision on review.
-If the review outcome is unsuccessful for the applicant they will still have accommodation to live in whilst they consider their further options. - 5.10.6 If a homeless applicant refuses a direct let or an offer through the bidding process and it is then deemed suitable at review, the main homelessness duty will come to an end.
-They will also have to vacate any temporary accommodation that is being provided.
-The housing register application will be re-assessed based on the new circumstances of the applicant.

-5.10.7 If, on reviewing an applicant's refusal of a direct let or an offer through the bidding process, the property offered is considered to be unreasonable or unsuitable, the duty under s.193 (2) will continue and the applicant will be made a further offer of suitable accommodation.
+- 5.11.1 Where homeless applicants in Emergency Band who are owed a main homelessness duty by Breckland Council (under s.193(2) of the Housing Act 1996 (as amended)) have not been offered a tenancy through the bidding process at the point at which the Council has accepted the main homelessness duty, the council reserves the right to make a direct let of a property, either in the social or private rented sector, under the council's policy on discharging homelessness duties. - 5.11.2 The main homelessness duty will come to an end, and a homeless applicant loses their priority under this section, when any of the circumstances within s.193(6) or (7) of the Housing Act 1996 Act (as amended) are met.
+This will include an applicant: - a) Accepting an offer of accommodation made through the Housing Allocations scheme - b) Accepting an offer made through the direct let process within the policy (see s.5.10 above), or - c) Accepting a suitable offer of accommodation in the private rented sector in line with section 193 of the Housing Act 1996 (as amended) and the Homelessness (Suitability of Accommodation) (England) Order 2012 - d) Having been informed of the possible consequences of refusal and the right to request a review of the suitability of the accommodation, refuses a reasonable offer of suitable accommodation made through the direct let process. - S. 193(6) of the Housing Act 1996 Act (as amended) gives the full circumstances under which the main homelessness duty comes to an end. - 5.11.3 Where a homeless applicant is to be allocated a property through the direct let process Breckland Council has responsibility for determining the suitability of any allocation.
+They will do this by assessing the household's particular needs and circumstances within the context of the general housing conditions in the area. - 5.11.4 Where a homeless applicant is offered accommodation through a direct let, but does not feel that this offer is suitable; they have the right to request a review of the decision that the offer is suitable.
+For details of the review process (see Chapter 6). - 5.11.5 As the property does not have to remain available during the review of the suitability and reasonableness of a direct let, homeless applicants are advised to accept and move in to the accommodation pending the decision on review.
+If the review outcome is unsuccessful for the applicant they will still have accommodation to live in whilst they consider their further options. - 5.11.6 If a homeless applicant refuses a direct let and it is then deemed suitable at review, the main homelessness duty will come to an end.
+They will also have to vacate any temporary accommodation that is being provided. - 5.11.7 If, on reviewing an applicant's refusal of a direct let, the property offered is considered to be unreasonable or unsuitable, the duty under s.193 (2) will continue and the applicant will be made a further offer of suitable accommodation.

-5.11 Applicants who require a specific size, type or adapted property.
+5.12 Applicants who require a specific size, type or adapted property.